taw00/howto/howto-run-an-application-from-a-usb-drive-on-linux.md

 Because of the nature of USB drives, you can't, by default, run an application _from_ the USB drive.
-USB drives are typically formatted as FAT32 filesystems (legacy microsoft cruft) and FAT32 doesn't really understand "permissions" per ce.
-And since most USB drives are used for "data" and not "application" permissions are usually fixed at 644 for files and 755 for directories.
-And they can't be changed with `chmod` like a normal linux file system.
+USB drives are typically formatted as FAT32 filesystems (legacy Microsoft cruft) and FAT32 doesn't really understand "permissions" per ce.
+And since most USB drives are used for "data" and not "applications", permissions are usually fixed at 644 for files and 755 for directories.
+And they can't be changed with `chmod` like with normal Linux file system.

 ## Assumptions